bassmanitram/actions-for-nautilus/README.md

 An extension to the Gnome **Files** file manager (otherwise known as Nautilus) that allows you to add arbitrary actions to the Gnome Files selection context menu.

-This extension is a "replacement" for the now-defunct Gnome Files file manager functionality of the `filemanager/nautilus-actions` project.
+This extension is a "replacement" for the now-defunct Nautilus file manager functionality of the `filemanager/nautilus-actions` project.

 The extension supports many of the most commonly used features of the original extension project,